-141.1635 Financial review commission; membership; terms; compensation; travel and expenses; chairperson; conducting business at public meetings; writings subject to freedom of information act; bylaws; professional services; members and contractors or agents subject to MCL 15.321 to 15.330 and MCL 15.301 to 15.310; adoption of ethics policy; oath of office.
+141.1635 Financial review commission; membership; financial review commission for both qualified city and qualified school district; exception; terms; compensation; travel and expenses; chairperson; quorum; conducting business at public meetings; writings subject to freedom of information act; bylaws; professional services; members and contractors or agents subject to MCL 15.321 to 15.330 and MCL 15.301 to 15.310; adoption of ethics policy; oath of office.

 Sec.
-5. (1) Each commission shall consist of the following 9 members:
+5. (1) Except as otherwise provided in subsection (2), each commission shall consist of the following 9 members: